denzelmutogo-oss/core_reporting_data_warehouse/README.md

 # 🏢 SQL Server Data Warehouse Project

 ---

 ## 📌 Project Overview

-This project is a **hands-on SQL Server data warehouse build** designed to reflect real-world **Business Intelligence and analytics environments**.
-It demonstrates how raw operational data flows through a structured pipeline and becomes **clean, trusted, analytics-ready data**.
+This project demonstrates how a SQL Server data warehouse is designed and built to **directly support business reporting and decision-making**.

-Data from **CRM and ERP systems** is processed using a **Medallion(Bronze → Silver → Gold)** architecture and modeled into business-friendly datasets that can be easily consumed by BI tools, analysts, and stakeholders.

-The focus is on **data quality, clarity, and usability**, not just writing SQL.
+Key objectives of the project include:

+* Translating **operational CRM and ERP data** into analytics-ready datasets
+* Supporting **business questions, KPIs, and executive reporting**, not just technical transformations
+* Implementing a **Medallion Architecture (Bronze → Silver → Gold)** to improve data trust and usability
+* Ensuring data is **clean, consistent, and governed** before reaching BI tools
+* Designing models that enable **self-service analytics** for analysts and stakeholders
+* Reflecting **real-world BI practices** used in healthcare, finance, and enterprise environments

+The result is a structured data foundation that allows business users to **trust metrics, identify trends, and make informed decisions**.

 ---